March 6, 2006

 The United States has stringent laws dealing with human trafficking.
 Human smuggling is prosecuted under 8 U.S.C. § 1324, the potential punishment can be up to 10 years in prison if the crime was committed for the purpose of commercial or private financial gain.
 In particular the U.S. has aggressively fought sex trafficking.
 In 2000, the U.S. Congress passed legislation to fight trafficking for purposes of engaging in sexual activity.
 That legislation makes it a crime for a person to recruit, entice, harbor, transport, or obtain by any means a person, knowing that force, fraud, or coercion will be used to cause that person to engage in a commercial sex act.
 A commercial sex act means “any sex act, on account of which anything of value is given to or received by any person.
 The punishment for an offense involving fraud, force, or coercion is a fine, imprisonment for any term of years or for life, or both.

-Federal criminal defense attorney, Douglas McNabb, has written extensively on human trafficking.
+International criminal defense attorney, Arkady Bukh, has written extensively on human trafficking.
 Some of his work in the area can be seen here.